 How To Decorate the Almond Joy Cake

-If you are having trouble with ganache drips, several tutorials are available on YouTube.
-For example, Chelsweets has an excellent one.
+If you are having trouble with ganache drips down the sides of the cake, several tutorials are available on YouTube.

-Finally, I also quickly toasted some coconut on the stove top and used it to decorate the bottom of the cake.
+Add buttercream rosettes and almond slices to the top of the cake.
+Finally, I also quickly toasted some coconut flakes on the stove top and used it to decorate the bottom of the cake.
 This also covers up any imperfections in frosting the cake!

 Almond Joy Cake